 What percent of DVR memory is equivalent to one hour of SD or HD recording time?

 Should I consider my calculations as an estimate or exact?
 If an estimate, then how much HD and SD recording time might my DVR actually have?
 What values make sense?
+Also, as students find various combinations of HD and SD recording time consider having students use this Two Variable Sum Chart to organize their thinking.

 The activity: DVR-Dilemma.pdf